OPENHOUSE PRODUCTS LIMITED TERMS AND CONDITIONS

 - The price of the Goods is exclusive of amounts in respect of value added tax (VAT).
-The Customer shall, on receipt of a valid VAT invoice from the Supplier, pay to the Supplier such additional amounts in respect of VAT as are chargeable on the supply of the Goods.
+The Customer shall, on receipt of a valid VAT invoice from Openhouse, pay to Openhouse such additional amounts in respect of VAT as are chargeable on the supply of the Goods.

-- The Supplier may invoice the Customer for the Goods on or at any time after the completion of delivery.
+- Openhouse may invoice the Customer for the Goods on or at any time after the completion of delivery.

 - The Customer shall pay the invoice in full and in cleared funds within 20 Business Days of the date of the invoice.
-Payment shall be made to the bank account nominated in writing by the Supplier.
+Payment shall be made to the bank account nominated in writing by Openhouse.
 Time of payment is of the essence.

 - The Customer shall pay all amounts due under the Contract in full without any set-off, counterclaim, deduction or withholding (except for any deduction or withholding required by law).
-The Supplier may at any time, without limiting any other rights or remedies it may have, set off any amount owing to it by the Customer against any amount payable by the Supplier to the Customer.
+Openhouse may at any time, without limiting any other rights or remedies it may have, set off any amount owing to it by the Customer against any amount payable by Openhouse to the Customer.

 - TERMINATION AND SUSPENSION

-- If the Customer becomes subject to any of the events listed in clause 8.2, the Supplier may terminate the Contract with immediate effect by giving written notice to the Customer.
+- If the Customer becomes subject to any of the events listed in clause 8.2, Openhouse may terminate the Contract with immediate effect by giving written notice to the Customer.